The Path to Net-Zero Carbon: Stabilizing Climate Change Takes a (Global) Village

 - The Skanska project team behind the Georgia Institute of Technology’s Kendeda Building for Innovative Sustainable Design is meeting the performance requirements of the Living Building Challenge partly through use of salvaged materials, including two-by-fours from dismantled movie sets.

-- BamCore created a system to design and manufacture hybrid bamboo panels, offering renewable materials for residential and low-rise commercial structures.
+- BamCore created a system to design and manufacture hybrid timber bamboo panels, offering renewable materials for residential and low-rise commercial structures.

 - When BuildX Studio constructed the Sachibondu Rural Health Centre in Zambia, it sourced or produced more than 80% of building materials locally, including reclaimed timber and temperature-regulating blocks made by compressing soil.